-If you are evicted illegally, you may be able to:
+If you are evicted illegally, you should get help as soon as you can:

 - tell you whether you have any chance of getting back into your home or reclaiming your belongings and, if so, help you to do so

-- help you find somewhere else to live
+- help you get support in finding somewhere else to live